MS in Genetic Counseling

 - GMS GC 716 Social, Cultural, and Ethical Issues in Genetics

-In addition, students must take:
+In addition, students must complete:

 - One BU graduate-level course in research design, research methodology, and/or statistical analysis